 Intel about where to take our businesses next is literally at our fingertips like never before

 But enacting the above successfully requires vision, specialized leadership and commitment to unlock impact.

-Heads of Data have emerged as one of the most vital connections between leadership goals, vision, and mission and all the operational components and functional areas of their business.
+With this in mind, the role of data leadership has emerged critical, particularly in terms of its ability to forge connections between leadership goals, vision, and mission and all the operational components and functional areas of their business.
 From working in partnership with Executive Leadership (CEO, COO, CFO, etc.) to departmental leaders (heads of Marketing, Sales, Product) to tech leaders (heads of IT, engineering, technology), there is no portion of the business that Data leadership does not touch.

 Because of their centrality, Data leaders are well positioned to be bridge builders within the organization.
 The leaders who can successfully eliminate data silos, shift the org to be truly insights-enabled, and inspire the entire company to use data and advanced analytics to drive towards their most important growth chapters.

 Let’s dive into 3 of the most important bridges the Data leader should make…